Lakelands (02) 4953 7111 Book Now

 Meet Our Psychologists

-We have a dedicated team of child specialist clinical psychologists ready to help you and your child.
+We have a dedicated team of clinical and registered psychologists that specialise in working with children and their families.

 Psychologists